mjc92/studies/notes/Deep_residual_learning_for_image_recognition.md

   - for testing, adopt 10-crop testing

 ## Datasets and Experimental Setup
-	- Experiments
 ○ ImageNet classification
 	§ plain networks: 34-layer has higher training error than 18-layer □ degradation problem sighted
-				□ unlikely to be caused by vanishing gradients : trained with BN ® forward propagated signals have non-zero variances ® backprop-ed gradients have healthy norms with BN □ so deep plain nets have low convergence rates, which impact reducing of the training error § residual networks: 34-layer resnet has lower training error than 18-layer resnet □ 34-layer resnet has better performance than 34-layer plain network □ 18-resnet is faster than 18-layer plain network § identity vs projection shortcuts:
+		□ unlikely to be caused by vanishing gradients : trained with BN ® forward propagated signals have non-zero variances ® backprop-ed gradients have healthy norms with BN □ so deep plain nets have low convergence rates, which impact reducing of the training error § residual networks: 34-layer resnet has lower training error than 18-layer resnet □ 34-layer resnet has better performance than 34-layer plain network □ 18-resnet is faster than 18-layer plain network
+	§ identity vs projection shortcuts:
 		□ identity : y = F(x,Wi) + x
 		□ projection : y = F(x,Wi) + W_s*x
 		□ while projection is better than plain settings, it does not improve performance that much □ identity shortcuts are important for not increasing the complexity of bottleneck architectures § deeper bottleneck architectures
 		□ stack of 3 layers instead of 2 layers
 		□ identity shortcuts are more efficient than projection shortcuts ○ CIFAR-10 and analysis
 	§ CIFAR-10 dataset settings
-				□ inputs: 32x32 images, per-pixel mean subtracted □ 1st layer : 3x3 conv
+		□ inputs: 32x32 images, per-pixel mean subtracted
+		□ 1st layer : 3x3 conv
 		□ 6n layers stack with 3x3 conv
 			® feature maps of sizes {32,16,8}
 		□ 2n layers for each feature map size
 			® filter sizes {16,32,64}
 		□ conv with stride of 2
 		□ 10-way fully-connected layer -> softmax
 		□ total of 6n+2 stacked layers

 ## Results and Discussion
 - Baseline model(CNN-rand) performs poorly